Position

 How much does a Laboratory Scientist make?

 A Laboratory Scientist plays a key role in many industries, from healthcare to environmental science.
-They conduct tests and experiments to gather important data.
-The average yearly salary for a Laboratory Scientist is $62,732.
-This means that, on average, they earn a decent amount each year.
+They conduct tests and experiments to gather data and make discoveries.
+The average yearly salary for a Laboratory Scientist is around $62,373.
+This salary can vary based on experience, education, and location.

 View Laboratory Scientist jobs nearby